7 Reasons Why Beam Blades are Better

 DOES THE TYPE OF BLADE REALLY MATTER?

 Many drivers realize that their windshield wipers need replacing either during a torrential downpour or when a mechanic cocks an eyebrow and recommends a change.
 While we may not think about it regularly: windshield wipers are vital to the safety of you, your passengers, and your vehicle.
+In fact, wiper blades are the number two safety feature on a vehicle, right behind the breaks!
+We believe the type of blade does matter.
+You should always be proactive when it comes to the safety of the ones your love.
+Beam blades are built to not only perform better in rainy conditions but snowy conditions as well.
 Understanding the differences between traditional and beam wiper blades can help you make the best decision for your car and as you’ll see: beam wiper blades’ benefits outweigh the traditional model in every possible way.

 7 REASONS TO CHOOSE BEAM WIPER BLADES:

 1. Beam blades have fewer moving parts than traditional blades, meaning fewer chances for wear, breakage, and replacement due to damage.

 2. Ever notice that spot that just won’t clear when you’re driving?
 You probably have traditional blades, which have limited contact or pressure points with the windshield.
 Beam blades have interminable pressure points, creating a much tighter connection between blade and windshield, no matter the shape of the windshield.

 3. Beam blades are aerodynamic so even in high winds they resist being lifted away from the windshield.

 4. Beam blades are one piece with no exposed parts cutting down the risk of clogs.